 By Feli Chic'Cuisine

-Everybody loves chocolate brownies!
-They are classic brownies that melt in your mouth and are chocolatey, fudgy and absolutely delicious.
-The smell of chocolate wafting through your house is comforting.
-This is an easy recipe that is great to share with friends.
+There is nothing more delicious than chocolate brownies!
+These brownies melt in your mouth, and they're chocolatey, fudgy, and so delicious.
+There is nothing more comforting than the smell of chocolate wafting through your house.
+The recipe is easy to prepare and is great to share with friends.

 The brownie is undoubtedly America's favorite bar cookie.
 The recipe for Brownies appeared almost 100 years ago.
 They were named brownies because of their dark brown color, not because of their chocolate content.